chrislo27/RhythmHeavenRemixEditor/docs/Themes.md

 like `trackers` or `entities`.

 > Note: if you see a longer hex colour like `#19BFBF54`, the last *two* digits are alpha/transparency values.
-If left out, these default to `FF` (full opaque).
+If left out, these default to `FF` (full opacity).

 The **optional** `texture` field accepts a Base64 encoded PNG image.
 The `RGBA8888` simply means each pixel is 32-bits, and has transparency.
 You can use a website like [this one](https://www.browserling.com/tools/image-to-base64) to convert your images for you.
-If this field is omitted, blank, or the text is something like `<text here>` in angle brackets, no texture will be loaded.
+If this field is omitted, blank, invalid, or the text is something like `<text here>` in angle brackets, no texture will be loaded.